numberpete/finnie_ai/README.md

 3. **run start.sh shell script**

-The first run will take a few minutes as it build sup the FAISS indexes.
+The first run will take a few minutes as it builds up the FAISS indexes.
 Subsequent starts should be faster.

 ```bash
 ./start.sh